 The abandoned Naval Air Station South Weymouth has become one of the most famous urban exploration spots in Massachusetts.
-Most explorers track down the two control towers which have remained standing while the majority of the old base has been re-developed.
-These control towers once played significant roles at the airfield, but they now sit in decay at the end of the abandoned runway.
+Explorers enjoy tracking down the two control towers which have remained standing over the years while many other structures of the base have been destroyed and re-developed into condo buildings.
+These control towers once played significant roles at the airfield, but they now sit in decay at the end of an abandoned runway.
 The base was officially closed in 1997 and parts of it are currently open to the public while other parts are private.
 The old aircraft runway and control towers are open to the public for exploring!

 History during WW2

 Construction of Naval Air Station South Weymouth began in September 1941.
 The Navy built out the site to primarily support anti-submarine blimp operations.
 Runways, taxiways, two gigantic blimp hangers, control towers, and many other support structures were built.
-It opened on March 1, 1942.
+The base officially opened on March 1, 1942.

 During World War 2, the station operated as the headquarters for the US Navy’s anti-submarine blimp (non-rigid aircraft) division.
 The operators of the base were known as ZP-11 or Blimp Squadron 11.
 The squadron operated up to twelve K-class blimps at a time which were sent out on patrol and convoy escort missions around Massachusetts Bay and up the coast of Maine.
 Most of the missions were standard, but there is one that has gone down in history as being controversial.